-If you have not yet applied or been admitted into the traditional nursing program, a pre-nursing advisor in University College will help you strategically plan your first few semesters' coursework to meet the prerequisites needed to apply to the School of Nursing.
+If you have not yet applied for or been admitted into the traditional nursing program, a pre-nursing advisor in University College will help you strategically plan your first few semesters' coursework to meet the prerequisites needed to apply to the School of Nursing.
 The Health and Life Sciences Advising Office will provide your initial academic advising.
 Visit the Health & Life Sciences Advising Center website for more information on scheduling an appointment.

 Advisors in the Center for Academic Affairs offer advising for traditional undergraduate, accelerated second degree, and RN to BSN degree-seeking students.

 Prospective graduate students receive initial assistance from the graduate advisor in the Center for Academic Affairs.
 The graduate advisor assists you with the application and admission process.
 After being admitted to a graduate program, you will be paired with a faculty advisor in your major.
 The graduate advisor continues to be a resource for general issues, such as academic policies and procedures.
-Applicants to the RN to MSN program are required to have their academic transcripts evaluated.

 Contacting an Advisor